 The District standard shall be to:

 Nebraska Public Power District (NPPD) is committed to cost competitiveness in service to our wholesale and retail customers.
-Being cost competitive is the foundation to being the partner-of-choice for customers, both now and in the future.
+Being cost competitive over the long term, while considering other District strategic directives, is a key part of the foundation to being the partner-of-choice for customers, both now and in the future.

 To achieve cost competitiveness, the District standard shall be to: